 According to Plato, "it is impossible to learn the serious without the laughable" (Laws, 816c-d), and one of the central tenets of my teaching philosophy is to strike a balance between the two.
 Since attention spans are limited, I will use anything and everything I can to maximise student engagement and involvement.
-Chief amongst these tools are the use of a variety of audio-visual materials, the implementation of blended/hybrid teaching techniques, and the use of humour and popular culture, as appropriate.
+Chief amongst these tools are the use of a variety of audio-visual materials, the implementation of blended/hybrid teaching techniques, and the use of humour and popular culture, where appropriate.

-In early modern England, the drama of Shakespeare and his contemporaries circulated in print and in performance.
+In early modern England, the drama of Shakespeare and his contemporaries circulated in manuscript, print, and performance.
 In our own time, this has grown to include a range of media: radio, film and television, visual art, music and opera, graphic novels, advertising and pop culture, the Internet and other electronic media.
 I believe that teaching Shakespeare should capitalize on this richness and diversity, and I draw freely from all of these various realizations, adaptations, and appropriations in lectures and tutorials.

 To inspire a greater appreciation and understanding of early English drama and literature by introducing students to a diverse range of critical and ideological approaches

 While my own research tends to adopt a broadly historicist approach by emphasizing the historicity of textual and visual artefacts and their cultural moments of production and reception, in my teaching I introduce students to other critical literary theories and methodologies—such as feminist and gender studies, psychoanalytic criticism, film studies, performance studies, postcolonial criticism, textual studies and bibliography, as well as principles and methods associated with digital humanities—and encourage students to explore their application.

 To encourage independent research and to ensure that students have the skills, knowledge, and resources needed to accomplish this